 • Cover the bowl with a towel and allow the batter to rest for 15 minutes.
 During this time, preheat the oven to 425ºF.

-• Line a muffin pan with 12 muffin liners.
-Fill the liners to the top with batter.
+• Fill the liners to the top with batter.
 Yes – to the top!
 You might think there is no way to fit all the batter in 12 liners, but keep dividing the batter among the cups and fill the liners FULL!
 Use a butter knife to smooth the tops of the muffins if lumpy.
 Press the remaining 1/2 cup of chocolate chips onto the tops of the muffins.
 Add sanding sugar if desired.

 • Bake for 7 minutes at 425ºF, then, keeping the muffins in the oven, turn the temperature down to 350ºF and bake for 17-20 minutes or until a toothpick inserted in the center comes out clean.
 Allow the muffins to cool in the pan.